Nunie123/data_engineering_on_gcp_book/ch_11_deployment_pipelines.md

 > gcloud beta builds triggers delete trigger
 ```

+Finally, we have our GitHub repository.
+We're going to need a GitHub repository for the next chapter, so feel free to leave this repo up if you'd like to reuse it.

-Finally, let's delete our GitHub repository.
-For that we'll need to go to our repo's URL (e.g. https://github.com/Nunie123/cloud-build-test) and click on the "Settings" tab.
+If you decide to delete it, you'll need to go to your repo's URL (e.g. https://github.com/Nunie123/cloud-build-test) and click on the "Settings" tab.
 ![Github repository main page](images/github_repo.png)

 When you scroll to the bottom of the settings page you'll see the button to delete the repository.
 You'll see all sorts of warnings, because deleting code by accident is a very bad thing.
 But if you're confident you won't need this repository anymore then go ahead and click the "Delete this repository" button and follow the prompts.